-All women in the UK aged between 50 and 70 are routinely invited every three years to have a test to look for early breast cancer.
-The earlier breast cancer is detected, the better the chance of a cure.
+All women in the UK aged between 50 and 70 years are routinely invited every three years to have a test to look for early breast cancer.
+In most cases, the earlier breast cancer is detected, the better the chance of a cure.
 The breast screening test is called mammography which is a special X-ray picture of your breasts.
-If you are over 70, you are still entitled to breast screening on the NHS every three years but you will not be sent a routine appointment - you have to make your own appointment.
+If you are aged over 70, you are still entitled to breast screening on the NHS every three years but you will not be sent a routine appointment - you have to make your own appointment.

 What is breast screening?

 Breast cancer is common.
 Around 1 in 8 women will develop breast cancer at some point.
 It most commonly affects women over the age of 50 years.
 Breast screening aims to detect breast cancer at an early stage, before symptoms or signs develop, such as a lump.
 Breast screening involves having an X-ray picture of each of your breasts, which is called mammography.
 If breast cancer is found early, it is more likely that you will be able to have breast-conserving surgery (hopefully avoiding a mastectomy).
 It is also more likely that you will have a greater chance of surviving the breast cancer in the long term.

 Currently, all women aged 50-70 years in the UK are offered a routine breast screening test (mammogram) every three years.
 More than 2 million women are screened in the UK each year.
 In some parts of the UK, a trial is being done to see if screening would benefit women from age 47 to 73.
 So in these areas, you may receive an invitation before the age of 50, or after the age of 70.

 Otherwise if you are under the age of 50, routine breast screening is not currently available unless:

 - You have had breast cancer in the past.

 - You have a mother or sister (first-degree relative) who has had breast cancer at a young age.